-January is a month like no other… The month starts with renewed gym memberships – goals in mind and a determination to make this the year.
+Diet’s typically start with renewed gym memberships, goals in mind and a determination to make this THE year.
 And whether it’s your first 5k, iron man or swim around Great Britain the TPW Team are right here to support you!

 We’ve all been there, lost all the weight you wanted to, only to find yourself back where you started a few months later.
 Losing weight is extremely difficult, but our Lockerroom has countless knowledge bombs packed with helpful tips and tricks you can use to get a head start on those 2020 goals, whether it be counting calories or which diet is best, we’ve got the answers all in this article.
 So what are you waiting for?